Marak/ayyo-wars/ReadMe.md

 This will start a local build server that watches the project folder for changes.
 This will trigger a project build on code changes.
 Without running this command your changes won't appear in the browser.

+## Multiplayer Server

+    npm run multiplayer

+This will start a webserver to host the game, as well as an authorative server, WebRTC server, and Websocket server.
+The authorative server runs the game headlessly and the browser clients will broadcast their controller inputs to the server.
+In this mode, all game calculations run on the server and are broadcasted back to the client.

+You should then be able to open `http://localhost:3000/online` in your browser to connect new players.

 ## Game Architecture

 ### Behaviors

-Alien Wars utilizes a Behavior based system dependency injection pattern where every game object starts out as an empty `Thing` which can have `Behaviors` attached to it.
+Alien Wars utilizes a behavior based dependency injection pattern where each game object starts out as an empty `Thing` which can have `Behaviors` attached to it.
 Think of it as a [functional composition](https://en.wikipedia.org/wiki/Function_composition_(computer_science)) approach for defining game objects and behaviors instead of [object inheritance](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)).

-Ships or other game objects are represented as collections of behaviors, each of which acts on the game object every update of the game loop.
+Ships or other game objects are represented as collections of behaviors that run every update of the game loop.
 These behaviors control how the game object will act.
 Complex behaviors can be created through seamlessly composing several smaller behaviors.

 Behaviors can also be attached and detatched dynamically during game play.
 It's even safe to re-apply the same behavior twice to the same game object.
 All of this is very useful for keeping game scaffolding code to a minmial and allowing for features like live game editing.

 See current game behaviors here: [https://github.com/Marak/ayyo-wars/tree/master/lib/behaviors/index.js](https://github.com/Marak/ayyo-wars/tree/master/lib/behaviors/index.js)

-### Audio and Image Assets

-Game audio and images are stored here: [https://github.com/Marak/ayyo-wars/tree/master/public/assets](https://github.com/Marak/ayyo-wars/tree/public/assets)

-Any image or sound can be modified or replaced in the game.
-Simply search for the asset you want to modify and open it with your favorite editing application.

-New assets can also be put into this folder, but you will need to be sure to `preload` them in your Behavior's `preload` function.

 ### Online Mode